 Students can access academic and pastoral support from a number of people on campus, including our Director of International Students and Exchanges, Mr Palē Tauti, who understands the challenges many young people face when they leave their homes and families to study in another country.

 Another key support person for international students is an English-speaking, Christchurch based contact who acts as their student residential caregiver.
 Residential Caregivers are a member of the Christchurch community and are often someone who speaks the student’s language.
 They provide the student with support and guidance, and help with setting up things like bank accounts, doctor’s appointments, and visa and immigration requirements.
 The Residential Caregiver can also act as a homestay for the student during school holidays.

-St Andrew's College is bound by The Education (Pastoral Care of International Students) Code of Practice 2016 (including Amendments 2019).
+St Andrew's College is bound by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

 The purpose of this code is to support the Government’s objectives for international education by: